 At ERC, we incorporate evidence-based approaches to treat eating disorders and substance use problems.
 Some of the specific therapies that we may use to help our patients achieve recovery include:

-- Motivational Enhancement Therapy (MET, targets ambivalence and motivation for change)
+- Motivational Enhancement Therapy (MET, targets ambivalence and motivation for change).

-- Dialectical Behavior Therapy (DBT, targets emotional regulation, distress tolerance)
+- Dialectical Behavior Therapy (DBT, targets emotional regulation, distress tolerance).

-- Acceptance and Commitment Therapy (ACT, targets exposure, psychological flexibility and committed action)
+- Acceptance and Commitment Therapy (ACT, targets exposure, psychological flexibility and committed action).

-- Cognitive Behavioral Therapy (CBT, targets relapse prevention)
+- Cognitive Behavioral Therapy (CBT, targets relapse prevention).

-- Cognitive Remediation Therapy (CRT, targets initiation, set shifting and big picture/detail)
+- Cognitive Remediation Therapy (CRT, targets initiation, set shifting and big picture/detail).

-Seek help; Recovery is possible
+Seek help for eating disorders and alcohol addiction.
+Recovery is possible

 We encourage all individuals currently struggling with eating disorder behaviors and substance use problems to seek help.